abhishekY2401/tesla-stock-prediction/README.md

 For prediction of stock,
 - Tiingo API is used to fetch tesla stock data
 - Dataset is split into training and testing dataset
-- LSTM Sequential Model is used to evaluate the model performance
+- LSTM Sequential Model is used to store large previous data.